Matcha Latte Grade, OrganicNOW HALF PRICE

-A great value matcha from Uji, Japan, this is perfect fo lattes and culinary use although it also drinks very well on its own, with a smooth and mellow flavour that lacks bitterness.
+A great value matcha from Uji, Japan, this is perfect for making lattes and culinary use although it also drinks very well on its own, with a smooth and mellow flavour that lacks bitterness.
+40g sealed tin.

 Origin: Uji, Kyoto